ee-jackson/tree/README.md

 which contains the figures used in the paper.

 ## Usage
-To reproduce results and figures from this project, first open the `.Rproj` file and call `renv::restore()` to restore the project's R package library.
+To reproduce results and figures from this project in the [RStudio IDE](https://posit.co/download/rstudio-desktop/), first open the `.Rproj` file and call `renv::restore()` to restore the project's R package library.
 Then, run the `.R` scripts in [`code/scripts/`](code/scripts/) in the order in which they are labelled, starting from `02_identify-test-plots.R`.